n-isaka/OCCompose/README.md

 # overview
 If you have docker compose's environment, you can try this sample right away.
-In this sample, you can experience the collaboration between COBOL and PostgreSQL using opensource COBOL and Open COBOR ESQL.
+In this sample, you can experience the collaboration between COBOL and PostgreSQL using opensource COBOL and Open COBOL ESQL.

 # Try this